 Áras Éanna Live

-Because of the Coronavirus situation, Aras Éanna Arts Centre is closed but we have an exciting programme of live events that we will broadcast on Facebook Live on Áras Éanna Ionad Ealaíne page.
+Because of the latest level three Coronavirus restrictions, Aras Éanna Arts Centre has closed down again (October 2020) but we have an exciting programme of live events that we will broadcast on Facebook Live on Áras Éanna Ionad Ealaíne page.
 See event information here.

 Áras Éanna is Europe’s most westerly Arts Centre located on the smallest of the Aran Islands, Inis Oírr.

 Situated in a former weaving factory, Áras Éanna is a multi functioning arts space that includes an artists studio space, a 75 seat theatre, two galleries, a café & various rooms & spaces for workshops & classes

 Áras Éanna – Call for Artists in Residence (in absentia)